Twitter cracks down on right-wing media personality Alex Jones

-Twitter has restricted the account of right-wing media personality Alex Jones for violating its policies, according to a Tuesday report.
+Twitter has restricted the account of right-wing media personality Alex Jones for violating its policies, the company told CNBC.

-Jones will be blocked from posting on Twitter for seven days, Dow Jones reported, citing the company.
+Jones will be blocked from posting on Twitter for seven days because of a post that linked to a policy-violating video, Dow Jones reported.

-According to that report, the social media platform suspended Jones for a policy-offending tweet, but it declined to comment on the content in question.

-Dow Jones reported that Twitter sent Jones a note citing his promotion of a link to a video "that violated the company's policy against targeted harassment of someone or inciting others to intimidate or harass someone."
+A Twitter representative told CNBC: "I can confirm that a tweet was reported to us which contained a link to a video on Periscope.
+Upon review we determined it violated our rules and required the account to delete the tweet and video."
+Periscope is a live streaming app owned by Twitter.

-Jones' Twitter account now has "limited functionality," a Twitter spokesperson told CNBC, adding that the company required the deletion of a tweet that violated its rules.
+Jones' Twitter account now has "limited functionality," a Twitter spokesperson told CNBC.
+During the seven day period, the account can't be used to tweet or retweet, but it can still be used to read others' posts.

 Apple, Facebook, YouTube, Pinterest and Spotify had earlier this month clamped down on content by Jones citing policy violations.